open/close all folders

 - Star Soldier R includes a planer shockwave in the ending cutscene.

-- Homestar Runner: Strong Bad enjoys (causing) these, enough that he considers "coolest explosion I ever saw that had one of those blast-wavy Saturn rings around it that've become so popular lately." as an entire category of the best explosions he's ever seen/caused.
+- Homestar Runner: According to the Strong Bad Email "hremail3184", Strong Bad enjoys (causing) these, enough that he considers "coolest explosion I ever saw that had one of those blast-wavy Saturn rings around it that've become so popular lately." as an entire category of the best explosions he's ever seen/caused.

 - In Real Life Comics, when Tony's space station explodes.
 Given a Lampshade Hanging in the following strip: